RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 Depending on what Drone function you are calling, it will return the value of that function.
 For example, if method_name is "get_position_data", ``run_drone()`` will return a list of the drone's position data since ``get_position_data()`` returns a list of a drone's position data.
 Also, if method_name is "get_battery", ``run_drone()`` will return an integer value of the drone's battery since ``get_battery()`` returns an integer value of a drone's battery.

 #### Example Code 1
+No set up needed for the drones.
+Place two drones on the table.
+Run the program.
+Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
+Press Enter in the console to continue running synchronized flight.

+Verify that drone 0 ran ``set_drone_LED()`` command.
 ```python
 from codrone_edu.swarm import *